 - Pilot FYS courses

 - Regular FYS

-- Courses experimenting with Inter-teaching (led by Bryan Karazsia)
+- Courses experimenting with Inter-teaching (demonstrated by Bryan Karazsia in Teaching Matters)

 - Discussion focused courses

 Please suggest others that might be of interest!